Do I actually know anything about how one is “supposed” to review books? Absolutely not. But I like doing them anyway, and here’s why.

 The books I choose

-One of my favourite kinds of reviews to do is books written by fellow bloggers.
+I especially like to review books written by fellow bloggers.
 I’ve gotten so much support from across the blogging community, and I like to have the chance to support other bloggers in what they’re doing.
 It’s also a great way to get to know some of my fellow bloggers better by learning more about their experiences or creative inspiration.
 By now I’ve read several books written by bloggers about their experiences with trauma.
 Each time, I feel truly privileged as I read them.
 Privileged to be allowed into the dark places that all too often are kept hidden.
 Privileged to bear witness to their journeys towards healing.
 Privileged that they have been willing to share their vulnerability with me as a reader.

 Where I get books